matt-oakes/mattoakes.net/src/index.md

             <div id="easyfundraising" class="work-entry">
                 {{{ fingerprint-picset (picset "easyfundraising" 600 "(min-width: 900px) calc(900px / 2), 100vw" "Easyfundraising screenshots") }}}
                 <h3>Easyfundraising for iOS</h3>
                 <p>Easyfundraising help customers raise money for good causes by shopping.
-I worked on this native iOS app at <a href="http://ribot.co.uk/work/easyfundraising">ribot</a> and, as of January 2016, there has been £17m spent through the app.</p>
+I worked on this native iOS app at <a href="http://ribot.co.uk/work/easyfundraising">ribot</a>.
+As of January 2016, there has been £17m spent through the app.</p>
                 <div class="buttons">
                     <div class="button"><a href="https://itunes.apple.com/gb/app/easyfundraising/id915474725">Download the app</a></div>
                 </div>